fieldtrip/website/faq/realtime/fieldtripbuffer.md

     - /faq/fieldtripbuffer/
 ---

-# Does the FieldTrip realtime buffer only work with MATLAB?

 No, the FieldTrip realtime buffer defines a network communication protocol at the level of the TCP/IP protocol.
 It does not require any specific operating system, programming language or data analysis environment, although we happen to use it a lot in combination with MATLAB and with functions from the FieldTrip toolbox on the analysis side.
 Most of the applications on the data acquisition side are implemented in C or C++.

 Furthermore, it helps to distinguish between the buffer server and the clients.